Before Cultivating became a website or a blog, it was first an idea that became a way of life.

 What was most extraordinary about it though was not the shelter itself or the circumstances that brought us there.
 Rather, it was a box of food left for us anonymously.
 That box of food changed the trajectory of my life.
 It had food and diapers, soap and toothpaste and toothbrushes.
 It was mercy made tangible.
 But most astonishing part of it was the note that came with it.
 It was written on an 8 ½ by 11 sheet of plain white paper folded in thirds on top with our family name on the outside.
 I opened it up and all it said on the inside is this:

 “I know the plans I have for you”, says the Lord; “plans for good and not for evil, to give you a future and a hope.” ~ Jeremiah 29.11

 Those Words spoke into me in ways even to this day I cannot fully explain.
 I understood in them the pure and true Word of God – full of power, agency, truth, and certainty.
 And it was delivered personally and permanently to me.
 They were given to me.
 A lost girl.
 They were more than comforting or consoling.
 They were the beginning point of restoration.
 They were a promise given by Someone Who never broke a promise.
 They were light on the horizon in the dark, dark night.
 Those words broke an evil spell over me – a spell of disease, despair, and destitution.
-It has taken years to work out the ‘plans and purposes, the good and not evil, the future and a hope’, the curse at work before it was broken here – in a temporary shelter for a destitute, addict young mother and 4 children.
+It has taken years to work out the ‘plans and purposes, the good and not evil, the future and a hope’, the curse at work before it was broken here – in a temporary shelter for a destitute, addict young mother and her children.

 I kept that piece of paper and later framed it.
 I have carried it first into every place I have ever lived since.
 It hangs in my office today, just the way I first framed it in its cheap, garage sale frame.